HDMI Cables Explained

 But everyone’s different so it could be subjective at the end of the day.

 Is A Gold Plated HDMI Cable Necessary?

 This is another interesting variation that you may or may not have heard of; gold plated HDMIs.
 Why would they plate them in gold?
 Well the answer to that has something to do with what is known as oxidation.
-When certain metals are exposed to things like humidity, moisture, and the like, chemical reactions on the metal’s surface occur that causes it to change or corrode.
+When certain metals are exposed to things like humidity, moisture, and the like, chemical reactions happen that can cause it to change.